replikativ/replikativ/README.md

   - :op (in publication) -> :downstream (because the operation is actually always a downstream operation)
   - stage :transactions -> :prepared (transaction is confusing and might be misunderstood as already applied, while :prepared makes clear that the operation is not yet applied.)
 [DONE]
 - Reactivate cljs: port full.async macros, add missing cljs code
 - Handle tag-table for messaging of records (transit?).
 Make all CRDT references records?
+Remove deprecated string serialization code.
 - Implement OR-set for topiq to mix strong and weak consistency

 # Roadmap